 How Capable Are your Kids?

-Although kids are likely to weather Coronavirus with a more positive outcome, it’s possible that they could be carrying it unknowingly and spread it around.
+Although kids may be likely to weather Coronavirus with a more positive outcome, it’s possible that they could be carrying it unknowingly and spread it around.
 Kids need to follow the common sense guidelines for not spreading Coronavirus.

 If your kids are too young to be able to follow the basics without a parent around, having them travel without a parent is not safe.
-They might come through an infection ok – but they could unknowingly spread it to others who would not, while in transit.
+They might not catch it or come through an infection ok – but they could also unknowingly spread it to others while in transit.
 Flying with them to drop them off could be an option.
 Transporting them by car instead of mass transit might also be an option.

 Where are you/they Traveling From/To?